Geometric presentations of Lie groups and their Dehn functions: Gradings and tameness conditions

-Conversely, assume that $G$ is not 2-tame.
-Clearly, $G/G^\infty$ is not 2-tame, so we can assume that $G^\infty$ is abelian.
-In the same way as in the proof of Proposition \ref{2tsol}, we can pass to a quotient to assume that $G^\infty$ is 2-dimensional.
-Let $\mk{n}$ be a Cartan subalgebra.
-Since the weights of $\g^\infty$ (in the Cartan grading of $\g$) are nonzero, we have $\g=\g^\infty\rtimes\mk{n}$; let $G^\infty\rtimes N$ be the corresponding decomposition of $G$.
-Since the action of $N$ on $G^\infty$ is given by two proportional weights, its kernel has codimension 1 in $N$; in particular this kernel is normal in $G$; we see that the quotient is necessarily isomorphic to $\SOL_\alpha$ for some $\alpha>0$. \end{proof}
+In the same way as in the proof of Proposition \ref{2tsol}, we can pass to a quotient that is still not 2-tame, for which the new $G^\infty$ is 2-dimensional.
+Since the action of $G_0$ on $G^\infty$ is given by two proportional weights, its kernel has codimension 1 in $N$; in particular this kernel is normal in $G$; we see that the quotient is necessarily isomorphic to $\SOL_\alpha$ for some $\alpha>0$. \end{proof}